amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 1. **Distributed tracing** provides insight into the traffic between the services and which services are involved in distributed transactions.
 1. **Metrics** provides insight into the performance of a service and its resource consumption.
 1. **Logging** provides insight into how the code is being executed at runtime and whether any errors have occurred.
-1. **Health** endpoints provide insight into the readiness and availability of a service.
+1. **Health** endpoints provide insight into the availability of a service.

 The depth of telemetry depends on the observability features supported by application platform.
 The Azure cloud provides a platform provides a rich telemetry experience including all of the telemetry categories.
 Azure features a service called [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview).
 The service is automatically enabled for Azure IaaS and PaaS services.
 When an application is built with Azure services, telemetry is gathered automatically and sent to Application Insights.
 Included is application logging, exceptions, utilization metrics, and the duration of all requests.
 It can even render a diagram showing the dependencies between services based on their communication.